A dysphagia diet is a special eating plan. Your healthcare provider may advise it if you have trouble swallowing (dysphagia).

 Tell all healthcare providers and caregivers that you are on a dysphagia diet.
 Explain which foods and liquids you can and cannot have.

-Call 911 if you have trouble breathing because of food blocking your airway.
+Call 911 or have someone else call if you have trouble breathing because of food blocking your airway.

 Call your healthcare provider right away if you have any of these:

 Chewed food coming back up into the mouth

 © 2000-2020 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.